 Homework proponents argue that it enhances student’s academic achievement and also allows for independence when it comes to learning of life skills and classwork.
 They also attribute homework to increased opportunities for parents to monitor the academic progress and learning of their kids.
 On the other hand, opponents argue that it is retrogressive.
 They say that assignments enhance the level of student stress and decrease sleeping and leisure time which ultimately leads to incidences of cheating.
 So are after-school assignments harmful or beneficial?

 Advantages of Homework

 - Assignments raise the level of student success.
 Studies show homework to improve the achievement of students on test results, improved grades, and the likelihood of attending college after high school.

-- Research shows that students who undertook thirty-one to ninety minutes of homework scored forty points higher than their counterparts who didn’t do homework, in SAT-mathematics exams.
+- Research shows that students who undertook thirty-one to ninety minutes of history homework scored forty points higher than their counterparts who didn’t do homework, in SAT-mathematics exams.
 Further, students in classes who did assignments outperformed 69% of their peers who didn’t do tasks using standardized grades and tests.

 - Homework reinforces learning and in developing life skills and good study routines.
-Practice always makes perfect, and this adage holds for homework.
+Practice always makes perfect, and this adage holds for history homework.
 Students retain 50% of everything they get taught in class, and by applying the information, they get to understand the concepts truly.